What is an assurance assessment?

 If your practice has been subject to undertakings and we believe you’re ready to have those lifted, we may ask you to have an assurance assessment.
 Assurance assessments provide us with objective evidence that the concerns about your performance have been resolved.

 You might be ready to have an assurance assessment if:

 - there is evidence of remediation (and your responsible officer or designated body is happy with this)

 - you have kept your medical knowledge up to date and given us evidence of continuing professional development (CPD)

 - your workplace reports have been consistently positive

 - you have completed retraining.

 Your assessment will be completed by a team of independent assessors.
-They'll provide us a report which will describe your professional performance and give the team’s opinions on your fitness to practise.
+They'll provide us with a report which will describe your professional performance and give the team’s opinion on your fitness to practise.
 The team may also make recommendations on the management of your case.
 These will be considered but any decisions about the next steps will be taken by us.

 What will be assessed?